Political Financing Handbook for Leadership Contestants and Financial Agents (EC 20195) – January 2022

 - contributions from a person who is not a Canadian citizen or a permanent resident

-- contributions an individual makes as part of an agreement to sell goods or services, directly or indirectly, to a registered party or a candidate (for example, a leadership contestant cannot agree to buy party signs for the next election from a local dealer in exchange for a contribution)
+- contributions an individual makes as part of an agreement to sell goods or services, directly or indirectly, to a registered party or a candidate (for example, a leadership contestant cannot accept a contribution that was a condition for a candidate to buy signs from a local dealer for an election)

 Returning ineligible or non-compliant contributions

 The financial agent or authorized leadership campaign agents must not accept a contribution that exceeds the limit and should not accept any other type of ineligible contribution.

 The financial agent has to return or remit a contribution within 30 days of becoming aware that: